 Closing up your house can cause other problems.

 The level of air pollutants in the average home is ten times the level of pollutants outside.

 Dust, pollen, mold spores, tobacco smoke, and pet dander accumulate when you seal your house tight.

 Some people then develop allergies all year long.

 This is why a good air purifier is a must.

-There are many air filters to choose from, but one good air filter is the Honeywell Pure HEPA Air Purifier.
+There are many air purifiers to choose from, but choose a high-quality HEPA air purifier.

 If you’ve ever considered moving to the desert to avoid allergies — DON’T!